Technical and Financial Resources

 Therefore, taking into account the current socio-economic and scientific contexts we have identified three strategic, complementary and interconnected scientific challenges that consist of :

 - understanding basic mechanisms that control plant development and physiology,

 - developing tools and biotechnology for research, innovation and valorisation.

 A state-of-the-art research moving towards innovation

-The SPS LabEx provides a unique opportunity to consolidate all these aspects, excellence, valorisation of the results and overall attractiveness in the area of plant sciences and biotechnology.
-Indeed, the SPS LabEx is one of the largest consortia of research, teaching and training, focused on plant biology in Europe, with the highest impact in this field in France.
+The SPS network provides a unique opportunity to consolidate all these aspects, excellence, valorisation of the results and overall attractiveness in the area of plant sciences and biotechnology.
+Indeed, SPS is one of the largest consortia of research, teaching and training, focused on plant biology in Europe, with the highest impact in this field in France.